umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Alternatives

-There are currently no alternatives.
-We should know if we need a style guide.
+There are currently no alternatives... other than continuing without a style guide and manually reviewing submissions for perceived quality.

 ## Out of Scope